Jako/LogRequest/docs/usage.md

-After the package is installed, populate the MODX system setting `logrequest.trigger` with a request parameter key (or comma separated list of keys) to be logged.
+After the package is installed, populate the MODX system setting `logrequest.trigger` with a request parameter key (or comma-separated list of keys) to be logged.
 Install the widget(s) in the dashboard to display the logged key values.